-The first minutes of our tour are spent admiring Piazza Brà,the most important square in Verona with its many historical buildings and many bars and restaurants along the wide sidewalk called ‘Liston’.
+The first minutes of our tour are spent admiring Piazza Brà,the most important square in Verona with its many historical buildings, nice cafés and restaurants along the wide sidewalk called ‘Liston’.
 On this square you find a summary of our history, with the roman Arena: the amphitheatre was built in the first century after Christ – a few years before the roman Colosseum – using the marble from Verona’ quaries.

 No entrance fee is foreseen.

 BUS: check out www.amt.it for entrance fee to the city and parking fees.
 CAR: Parking Arena, Parking Cittadella, Parking Isolo, Parking Centro.
 All Parking areas are more or less a 10-15 minute walk from the Arena (Piazza Brà).

 THIS TOUR IS AVAILABLE IN: Italian, English, German, French, Spanish, Dutch, Russian, Rumanian, Portuguese, Finnish, Turkish and Japanese.
 Ask for the language you are interested in.